Does transitioning to online classes mid-semester affect conceptual understanding?: Concluding Remarks

-\section{Concluding remarks}
+\section{Concluding Remarks}

-In this article we have used the Force Concept Inventory (FCI) to look at the conceptual understanding of a large cohort of physics/engineering students at the University of Johannesburg (UJ) during the 2020 academic year.
-Mid-semester UJ went into lock-down and students then switched from a traditional lecture format to online platforms, yet this led to the very informative scenario where we have found no overall drop in gains ($G=0.24$).
-This is reminiscent of what happened with regards to the Christchurch Earthquakes (2010-2011) which led to the closure of various high schools, where although a minority had negative impacts there were were many positives \cite{Beagle:2017}.\footnote{In terms of physics performance during COVID see Refs. \cite{White:2020,klein:2020,fox:2020}.} This was further established through the comparison of 2019 and 2020 semester marks at UJ (see Table \ref{table-marks-2019-2020-comp}) where we found no appreciable drop in marks.
+In this article we have used the Force Concept Inventory (FCI) to look at the conceptual understanding of a large cohort of physics/engineering students at the University of Johannesburg (UJ) during the 2020 academic year, see Sec. \ref{sec:3means}.
+Mid-semester, UJ went into lock-down and students then switched from a traditional lecture format to online platforms, yet this led to the very informative scenario where we have found no overall drop in conceptual gains ($G=0.24$).
+This is reminiscent of what happened with regards to the Christchurch Earthquakes (2010-2011) which led to the closure of various high schools, where although a minority had negative impacts there were were many positives \cite{Beagle:2017}.\footnote{In terms of physics performance during COVID see Refs. \cite{White:2020,klein:2020,fox:2020}.} This was further established through the comparison of 2019 and 2020 semester marks at UJ (see Table \ref{table-marks-2019-2020-comp}) where we found no appreciable drop in marks. {{The extent to which the teaching style used in UJ's Physics Department, as it involves active learning such as in-class discussions and problem-solving, weekly tutorials, etc., potentially contributed to this consistency.
+Note that this is worth probing through deeper comparisons with other investigations into forced transitions to online learning.}}

 In Sec. \ref{sec:3pol} we looked at a subset of questions where a polarisation of choices occurred, in that either the correct answer or one main incorrect answer dominated the post-test responses \cite{Alinea:2015}.
 We found similar patterns for the students at UJ, which followed a very similar pattern to the data found in Refs. \cite{Alinea:2015,Alinea:2017,Alinea:2020}.
 The importance of these questions relates to the fact that they ask the student to be able to understand certain particular concepts in physics, such as circular motion and motion requiring a force.